ankita189b/CourseReport_MindAtlas/README.md

 # Steps to Run

 1. Run the dbCreationScript.sql file.
-It will create the Database with the required Data in it.
+It will create tables with test data in the database.
 2. Load the HTML file in any compatible browser.
 The Data would be displayed.